 “Ideas are cheap.
 Execution is everything,” he usually says.

-The person who wakes up and gets something done about their idea every day is the one person that is better off than 99% of the people around him who do nothing about their ideas.
+The person who wakes up and gets something done about their idea every day is better off than 99% of the people around him who do nothing about their ideas.

-There are many platforms that have made it easy to meet the technical co-founder of your choice.
-However, Chris advises that the best of them all is to go and hang out where the software engineers hang out.
+There are many platforms that have made it easy to meet the co-founder of your choice.
+However, Chris advises that the best strategy of all is to go and hang out where the software engineers hang out.

-Attend hackathons, go to software or programming events.
+Attend hackathons and go to software or programming events.
 The best way is to go out and network with people.
-Only that way do you get the best fit, who are around you.
+Only when you do that will you get the best fit.

 Therefore, if you want to build a business and do not have the technical skills, go out there and network.
-You might meet a possible co-founder and a great partner to work with.
+You might meet a great co-founder to work with.